sumanhakki/NeighborhoodMapProject/README.md

 ## Project set-up and features
   - Copy the repo or use the download ZIP link on the right hand side of the screen  and open the index.html file.
-  - This is an interactive map app that is rendering content from google maps and foursquare and because of this a working internet connection is needed for the app to work properly.
+  - This is an interactive map app that is rendering content from google maps and foursquare.
+Because of this a working internet connection is needed for the app to work properly.

 ## Sites and Tools
 ___